 Can the Queen in chess move like a horse?

 Although the Queen is the most powerful piece on the board, it cannot jump over other pieces like how the horse would.
-The Queen moves in a straight line while the Knight move in a “L” shaped path.
+The Queen moves in a straight line while the Knight moves in an “L” shaped path.

 Can you have two Queens in chess?

-You can have as much Queens on the chess board, Maximum 9 Queens (theoretically).
-In a chess match you only get one Queen.
-A second queen can be birth once any of your pawns reaches the other side of the board.
+You can have as many Queens on the chessboard, a Maximum of 9 Queens (theoretically).
+In a chess match, you only get one Queen.
+A second queen can be born once any of your pawns reaches the other side of the board.

 Can a Queen take a Queen in chess?